27th Infantry Division "Brescia": World War II

-On 27 April 1939 the division transferred the 16th Infantry Regiment "Savona" to the newly activated 55th Infantry Division "Savona" and on the same date the XXVII Infantry Brigade was dissolved with its two remaining regiments coming under direct command of the division, which changed its name to 27th Infantry Division "Brescia".
+On 27 April 1939 the division transferred the 16th Infantry Regiment "Savona" and 12th Artillery Regiment "Sila" to the newly activated 55th Infantry Division "Savona" and on the same date the XXVII Infantry Brigade was dissolved with its two remaining regiments came under direct command of the division, which changed its name to 27th Infantry Division "Brescia".
 In summer 1939 the division was transferred to Zawiya in Libya.
 On 12 September 1939 the 48th Infantry Division "Taro" was activated and housed in the barracks of the Brescia in mainland Italy.
 During the Italian invasion of France from 10-25 June 1940 the Brescia was deployed along the French Tunisian-Libyan border.
 After the signing of the Franco-Italian Armistice on 24 June 1940 the Brescia returned to its base and took up coastal defense duties to the west of Tripoli.

-After the British Western Desert Force had crushed the 10th Army in Eastern Libya during Operation Compass the Brescia's 55th Artillery Regiment "Brescia", the infantry regiments' support weapons companies, and the 27th Anti-tank Company were sent in early January 1941 to shore up the new Italian frontline at Derna and Mechili.
-The 55th Artillery Regiment and other units of the Brescia fought on the Mechili-Derna line on 25–29 January 1941.
-After attempts to stop the British offensive failed the units retreated through Marj and Benghazi, but were encircled and destroyed north of Ajdabiya on 5 February 1941.
+After the British Western Desert Force had crushed the 10th Army in Eastern Libya during Operation Compass the Brescia's 55th Artillery Regiment "Brescia", the infantry regiments' support weapons companies, and the 27th Anti-tank Company were sent in late December 1940 to shore up the Italian strongpoint at Tobruk, where the 55th Artillery Regiment "Brescia" was attached to the 61st Infantry Division "Sirte".
+The "Sirte" division and the 55th Artillery Regiment "Brescia" were overrun and destroyed on 21-22 January 1941 during the British capture of Tobruk.

 In early March, 1941 the division consolidated at El Agheila and, together with German forces, started a counter-attack on 24 March 1941, which defeated British troops at Brega on 31 March 1941.
 The division entered Ajdabiya on 2 April 1941 and was tasked with the defense of the Axis communication lines.
-In April 1941 the division received the 1st Fast Artillery Regiment from the 1st Cavalry Division "Eugenio di Savoia" to replace the destroyed 55th Artillery Regiment "Brescia".
+In April 1941 the division received the 1st Fast Artillery Regiment "Eugenio di Savoia" from the 1st Cavalry Division "Eugenio di Savoia" to replace the destroyed 55th Artillery Regiment "Brescia".